LIWEIDENG0830/CL-TSim/README.md

 python main.py
 ```
 After training is done (around 1 hour by using GeForce GTX 1080 Ti), you can see the trained model in "log" directory.

+# Reproducibility
+To reproduce the results stated in our paper, you can apply the following steps.
+## Self-Similarity data generation